 Its origin is India, and India is famous for many Indian cuisines.
 India is the only country where there is not only a single cuisine.
 Every Indian region and city has its own speciality in food, so think!
 There would be how many cuisines in India?

-Poha originated in India and is popular as a snack item in many Indian states like Maharashtra, Madhya Pradesh, Uttar Pradesh, Telangana, Odisha, West Bengal, Karnataka, Gujarat and Rajasthan.
+It originated in India and, as a result, has become popular as a snack item in many Indian states, including Maharashtra, Madhya Pradesh, Uttar Pradesh, Telangana, Odisha, West Bengal, Karnataka, Gujarat, and Rajasthan.

-We have eaten poha so many times from our childhood till now.
+We have eaten this so many times from our childhood till now.
 But had we thought it comes from where and who made and invented it first?
 So, let’s start with it.

 The Kellogg brothers, we all heard their name in Kellogg cornflakes.
-They invented the process of making Poha in the 1890s, but if we check our traditions, Poha is far older.
-Poha is called Flattened Rice in English.
+They invented the process of making Poha in the 1890s, but if we check our traditions, It is far older.
+It is called Flattened Rice in English.

 Everything has its own type, whether it is a food item or any other thing.
-Here we are talking about poha, which is very famous in Madhya Pradesh, India.
-You can find poha in every corner of Madhya Pradesh.
-Only Madhya Pradesh considers 20 varieties of Poha
+Here we are talking about which is very famous in Madhya Pradesh, India.
+You can find it in every corner of Madhya Pradesh.
+Only Madhya Pradesh considers 20 varieties.

 1. Tomato Poha

-Tomato Poha is the best choice of quick breakfast on rushed mornings.
-Poha is very light to digest, and it is perfect for losing weight.
-Tomato poha tastes good, and green peas could improve their quality and taste.
+It is the best choice for a quick breakfast on rushed mornings.
+Moreover, it is very light to digest, making it perfect for those aiming to lose weight.
+Additionally, it tastes great, and adding green peas can further enhance both its quality and flavor.

 2. Karwar Poha

-It is a very nutritious dish made from poha.
+It is a very nutritious dish.
 Phodni means plain or garnished quality.
 The use of cashew nuts adds a delicious crunch to it.
-Unfortunately, you cannot find this Poha easily, and you will be required to do little research.
+Unfortunately, you cannot find this easily, and you will be required to do little research.

 3. Mixed Veg.
 Poha